deadroxy/valetbike/README.md

 * FAQs page with information about the business model, pricing, etc
 * User signup- checks for input validity, uniqueness of username and email
 * Login/logout using user details
+* User page where a user can view their basic account information
 * Rental page where a user can rent bikes- checks for number of bikes to ensure a user can rent those bikes
 * Return page where a user can return rented bikes if and only if there are bikes the user has rented- calculates time, corresponding fee, and updates users' lifetime ride minutes before displaying them to the user